ADDSynth/Overpowered-Forge-1.14/README.md

     'int x, y, width, height, space = 0;'

-  2. If you're going to use a variable inside the loop, initalize the variable outside the loop, so that you can reuse it.
+  2. If you're going to use a variable inside a loop, initalize the variable outside the loop, so that you can reuse it.
 Example:

     'int i;